shalawfatah/neovim-configs/README.md

 - [x] A beautiful lua status line
 - [x] Formatting different languages using lua formatter
 - [x] A completion engine using nvim-cmp
+- [x] Code snippets and suggestion using lsp and nvim-cmp
 - [x] Different LSP providers including JS,TS, Go and Python.
 - [x] Linters for JS, TS, Golang and Python using treesitter
 - [x] Folding and unfolding using the nvim-ufo plugin